ironbar/arc25/docs/05_Solution_Summary.md

 evaluation tasks of ARC-AGI-1 and ARC-AGI-2 respectively.

 I thought that giving a try to reinforcement learning could be a good idea.
-As an outsider, it seems that all the advances in math and coding abilities of the LLMs from the last year come from using RL.
+As an outsider, it seems that all the advances in math and coding abilities of the LLMs from the last year have come from using RL.
-I had experience with RL in different competitions ([Animal AI Olympics](https://www.goodai.com/animal-ai-olympics-results/), [Lux AI](https://www.kaggle.com/competitions/lux-ai-2021) and [Hungry Geese](https://www.kaggle.com/competitions/hungry-geese)), but not with LLMs so I thought it was a good idea to give it a try.
+I had experience with RL in different competitions ([Animal AI Olympics](https://www.goodai.com/animal-ai-olympics-results/), [Lux AI](https://www.kaggle.com/competitions/lux-ai-2021) and [Hungry Geese](https://www.kaggle.com/competitions/hungry-geese)), but not with LLMs, so I thought it was a good idea to give it a try.

 TODO: ONGOING RL works, but training collapses and I still haven't found the cause.